asmaamirkhan/DeepLearningNotes/0-HelloWorld/README.md

 # Hello World of Deep Learning with Neural Networks
 Like every first app we should start with something super simple that gives us an idea about the whole methodology.

+## What is Keras?
+Keras is a high-level **neural networks API**, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.

 ## Important Terms
 | Term            | Description   |
 | --------------- |---------------|